 Tier 1 includes all usage up to an individual account's AWMC.
 This represents the base amount of consumption an individual account requires for basic indoor use.
-Average AWMC for the representative residential customer is 5,000 gallons per month.
+Average AWMC for residential customers is 5,000 gallons per month.
 AWMC for multifamily and commercial accounts varies according to meter size and type of commercial account.